louiereese/code-examples/typescript/typescript-cheat-sheet.md

   userId: string;
 }

-type X = Baz | Foo;
+// means X can be either Baz or Foo type X = Baz | Foo;

+type XX = Baz & {
+  password: string;
+};
+// XX is the combined types of Baz and the defined object, meaning: type XX = {
+  userId: string;
+  password: string;
+}

 interface Y extends Baz {
   password?: string;
 }

+// ^ this means Y is effectively interface Y {
+  userId: string;
+  password?: string;
+}
+// because `extends` folds in the attributes of Baz as a sort of base template
 ```

 ## typing objects & optional keys